raphaelluethy/22HS_IIT21-presentation/slides.md

 <p/>

-- What Side does what?
+- Which service does what?
-- Who owns which data?
+- Who owns what data?
-- How does the communication between Customer and Business Logic work?
+- How does the communication between customer and business logic work?
-- Who owns the Authentication?
+- Who does the authentication?

 ::right::